bagh98/Books_app/README.md

 - The app uses the Google Books API to fetch book data.
 Learn more about the API [here](https://developers.google.com/books).

 ---
+## MVVM Architecture Overview
+- **The app follows the MVVM (Model-View-ViewModel) architecture**:
+- Model: Represents the data and business logic.
+It includes the data models (e.g., Book) and the repository layer for fetching data from the API.

+- View: Represents the UI layer.
+It includes the widgets and screens that display the data.

+- ViewModel: Acts as the intermediary between the View and the Model.
+It handles the business logic, manages state using Cubit, and updates the UI accordingly.

 ## How to Use